AndrewChiyz/Neural-Scene-Flow-Fields/READCODE.md

 Specifically, the `poses_bound.npy` files is a `N_frames-by-17` matrix, for `kid-running` sequence, it is a `75-by-17` matrix.
 The video length is `75` and the pose parameters for each frame is `17`.
 The first `15` values are pose and have been reshaped to `3-by-5` matrix, the `last two values` are boundaries (near and far).

-> TODO list: parameters stored in the `poses_bound.npy` file, especially the 3-by-5 matrix. which part of this matrix is Rotation matrix, which part of the matrix is translation transformation parameters, which part is scale, which part is focal length.
+> TODO list: parameters stored in the `poses_bound.npy` file, especially the 3-by-5 matrix. but which part of this matrix is Rotation matrix, which part of the matrix is translation transformation parameters, which part is scale, which part is focal length?
+Should make that clear.

 The dataloader will return